Wilhelm Werner: Weimar and Nazi Germany

 Werner joined the paramilitary Freikorps and, from 1925, managed a manor at Falkenau.
 Werner enthusiastically joined the Nazi Party in September 1930.
 He was commissioned into the party's paramilitary Schutzstaffel (SS) in 1931, and ordered to establish the organisation in Upper Silesia.

-Werner became a deputy in the Reichstag for the Grottkau district in June 1933.
-From 1934, he represented Prussia in the Reichstag.
+Werner became a Kreisdeputierter (a district administrator) of the Grottkau district in June 1933.
+At the November 1933 parliamentary election, he was elected as a Nazi Party deputy to the Reichstag for electoral constituency 9, Oppeln, and retained this seat until his death.
 By 1936, he had reached the rank of SS-Brigadeführer (equivalent to brigadier general) and during the Second World War served on Heinrich Himmler's personal staff.

 Werner died at his home in Falkenau on 14 May 1945, days after the end of the war in Europe.